Women of Change: The Legacy of the 19th Amendment

 Explore Raleigh’s history through 200 years of artifacts and images.
-The R3 timeline offers a glimpse into the city’s rich cultural landscape.
+The Hello, We Are Raleigh timeline offers a glimpse into the city’s rich cultural landscape.
 Interactive kiosks provide visitors with a fun and challenging way to explore photographs from Raleigh’s past.
 The COR Museum’s mascot, Sir Sammy the Squirrel, has included an interactive in the exhibit that teaches children how trees in the City of Oaks can reveal secrets about the past.

 The People’s Politics: Local Democracy in Raleigh